All Blog Posts

 Implementation patterns differ by stack, but the fundamentals stay consistent:

-- Fallback + redundancy: Configure at least two providers (or two Dwellir regions) and fail over when error rates or latency exceed thresholds.
-Health-check with lightweight calls like
+• Fallback + redundancy: Configure at least two providers (or two Dwellir regions) and fail over when error rates or latency exceed thresholds.
+Health-check with lightweight calls like eth_blockNumber or subscription heartbeats.

 7. How Dwellir Simplifies Ethereum RPC Access

-Dwellir consolidates Ethereum RPC, trace, and archive access alongside support for 150+ other blockchain APIs, making it straightforward to standardize on one provider for multi-chain apps.
-The Ethereum network overview outlines available HTTPS and WSS regions, while the method documentation mirrors exactly what you call in production.
+Dwellir gives you Ethereum RPC, trace, and archive access plus support for 150+ other blockchain APIs, so if you're building multi-chain, you can use one provider.
+The Ethereum network overview shows available HTTPS and WSS regions, while the method documentation matches exactly what you'll call in production.

 Why teams choose Dwellir

-- Predictable 1:1 pricing: Every response (HTTPS, WebSocket, trace, or archive) consumes a single credit, so finance teams can reconcile spend directly against request counts.
+• Predictable 1:1 pricing: Every response (HTTPS, WebSocket, trace, or archive) consumes a single credit, so your spend matches your request counts directly.
 See the pricing page for tier details.

 Conclusion: Making the Right Choice for Your Project

-Choosing the right Ethereum RPC provider affects every aspect of your Web3 application's performance, reliability, and development speed.
-Start by mapping your needs (throughput, latency sensitivity, historical data requirements, and compliance constraints), then evaluate providers against the criteria above.
-Take advantage of free tiers to benchmark real workloads, monitor usage patterns continuously, and stay willing to mix providers or upgrade to dedicated nodes as traffic grows.
+Your Ethereum RPC provider affects your app's performance, reliability, and how fast you can ship.
+Figure out what you need (throughput, latency, historical data, compliance) and test providers against those requirements.
+Use free tiers to benchmark real workloads, watch your usage patterns, and be ready to mix providers or upgrade to dedicated nodes when traffic grows.

-When you want transparent pricing, high-touch support, and a single API model that extends across 150+ blockchains, get started with Dwellir's Ethereum RPC platform to keep your dApp fast, reliable, and secure.
+If you want transparent pricing, real support, and one API that works across 150+ blockchains, get started with Dwellir's Ethereum RPC.

 read another blog post